California Healthcare Fraud Defense Attorney

 Another aspect of the definition of “healthcare fraud” that many providers find surprising is that “fraud” does not necessarily imply “intent.”
 While evidence of intent is generally required for a successful criminal healthcare fraud prosecution, civil investigations can lead to fines, program exclusion, and other penalties – even for unintentional violations.
 As a result, even if you have done your best to comply with the Medicare, Medicaid, and Tricare billing guidelines, this does not necessarily mean that you are immune from prosecution.
 If you have improperly billed the federal government, you could be charged civilly, and your civil case could have devastating consequences for your business or practice.

-At Oberheiden, P.C., our California healthcare fraud defense lawyers represent physicians, pharmacists, practice owners, and other healthcare providers in civil and criminal healthcare fraud investigations involving allegations of:
+At Oberheiden, P.C., our California healthcare fraud defense attorneys represent physicians, pharmacists, practice owners, and other healthcare providers in civil and criminal healthcare fraud investigations involving allegations of:

 - Anti-Kickback Statute violations